 The Mount Sinai Hospital is a 1,170 bed tertiary care hospital fully accredited by the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO).
 The Department of Rehabilitation Medicine at Mount Sinai has been chaired since 1986 by Kristjan T. Ragnarsson, one of the world's leaders in SCI Medicine.
-The Rehabilitation Center at the Mount Sinai Hospital houses an 87 bed acute inpatient facility with a 25 bed inpatient SCI Unit that provides acute rehabilitation services to persons with SCI, including those with ventilator dependent tetraplegia.
-The SCI Unit is staffed by physiatrists with substantial expertise in SCI Medicine: Thomas Bryce, Jessica Bloomgarden, and Avniel Klein.
-In addition to acute inpatient SCI rehabilitation, the Mount Sinai experience will also include inpatient consults, continuity clinic, neuro-urology, and spasticity management.
-Other rotations thoughout the medical center may be arranged based on the fellow's interest.
+The Rehabilitation Center at the Mount Sinai Hospital houses an 50 bed acute inpatient facility with a 25 bed inpatient SCI Unit that provides acute rehabilitation services to persons with SCI, including those with ventilator dependent tetraplegia.
+The SCI Unit is staffed by physiatrists with substantial expertise in SCI Medicine: Thomas Bryce, Miguel Escalon, and Avniel Shetreat-Klein.
+In addition to acute inpatient SCI rehabilitation, the Mount Sinai experience will also include inpatient consults, continuity clinic, private outpatient SCI care, neuro-urology conferences, and biweekly neuro ICU acute care rounds.
+Other rotations throughout the medical center may be arranged based on the fellow's interest.